ttrefoni/DPHPT/README.md

 #### 1.A.ii Create template and RUNS directories in the shared folder.

 1. Download the [template](template) directory from this GitHub.
 This directory contains all the scripts necessary to build a Docker image, create a compose file to start Docker containers, and create and manage a hyper-parameter grid.
+It also includes a set of sample training and testing data for the example LSTM model.

 Github does not provide a native method to downloading directories.
 However, user [fregante](https://stackoverflow.com/users/288906/fregante) has provided a convient solution: [download directory github](https://download-directory.github.io/).

-Click the following link to download the [template data](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fttrefoni%2Fpm25_docker%2Ftree%2Fmain%2Ftemplate)

 2. Copy template folder to working direcory.